Stereotypes of Indigenous peoples of Canada and the United States: 21st century

 Reel Injun is a 2009 Canadian documentary film directed by Cree filmmaker Neil Diamond, Catherine Bainbridge, and Jeremiah Hayes that explores the portrayal of American Indians in film.
 Reel Injun is illustrated with excerpts from classic and contemporary portrayals of Native people in Hollywood movies and interviews with filmmakers, actors and film historians, while director Diamond travels across the United States to visit iconic locations in motion picture as well as American Indian history.

 Reel Injun explores many stereotypes about natives in film, from the Noble savage to the Drunken Indian.
 It profiles such figures as Iron Eyes Cody, an Italian American who reinvented himself as a Native American on-screen.
 The film also explores Hollywood's practice of using Italian Americans and American Jews to portray Indians in the movies and reveals how some Native American actors made jokes in their native tongue on screen when the director thought they were simply speaking gibberish.

 Inventing the Indian is a 2012 BBC documentary first broadcast on 28 October on BBC 4 exploring the stereotypical view of Native Americans in the United States in cinema and literature.

-In 2022, American animation series Molly of Denali features protagonists, actors, co-creators who are Alaskan Native, with the goal of educating children about informational text as well as debunking Native stereotypes.
-The show has been celebrated as "the nation’s first widely distributed children’s program featuring an Alaska Native as the lead character."
+The American animated series Molly of Denali, which premiered in 2019, features protagonists, actors, and co-creators who are Alaskan Native, with the goal of educating children about informational text as well as debunking Native stereotypes.
+The show has been celebrated as "the nation's first widely distributed children's program featuring an Alaska Native as the lead character."

+The other animated series Spirit Rangers, which premiered on Netflix in 2022, also features all-Native American protagonists, casts and writers, aiming to educate children about the culture of both Chumash and Cowlitz peoples and debunking ethnic stereotypes.